-India is known as the land of festivals and harmony, and Navratri is one of the most auspicious festivals of the Hindu religion.
-Falling according to the Hindu calendar in the month of Ashvin and the Gregorian calendar in the months of September or October, the festival is celebrated for nine days, each representing one of the nine forms of the goddess Durga.
+India is known as the "land of festivals and harmony", and Navratri is one of the most auspicious festivals of the Hindu religion.
+Falling from September 22 to October 2, 2025, according to the Hindu calendar in the month of Ashvin and the Gregorian calendar, the festival is celebrated for nine days, each representing one of the nine forms of the goddess Durga.

 Navratri is a festival that is celebrated with great zeal and enthusiasm all over India.
-This festival is held in honour of Goddess Durga and is usually held in the month of Ashvin according to the Hindu calendar, which is September and October of the Gregorian calendar.
+This festival is held in honour of Goddess Durga and is usually held in the month of Ashvin according to the Hindu calendar.
+This year, Navratri will be celebrated from September 22 to October 2, 2025.

 The Hindi words "Nav" and "Ratri," which mean "Nine Days," are combined to form the word "Navratri."
 As a result, the festival is observed over the course of nine nights and ten days, as suggested by its name, and during this time devotees worship nine different incarnations of the goddess Durga.
 Navratri is celebrated four times a year: as Sharada, Vasanta, Magha, and Ashada Navratri, the most famous one.